oBike appoints liquidators; firm to work with LTA to collect bicycles

 They will work with LTA and other vendors to ensure that oBike’s bicycles “continue to be collected and thereafter, realised in an orderly manner”.

-The US-headquartered company also said that the provisional liquidators are aware of media reports on the refunds of deposits requested by users.
+The US-headquartered company also said that the provisional liquidators are aware of media reports on the refund of deposits requested by users.

 "The provisional liquidators will be liaising with (oBike's) director and shareholder or founders regarding this issue and to discuss whether it is their intention to provide such a refund," FTI Consulting said.